Online Learning FAQs

 Is course content delivered only online?+

 Yes.
 This is an online course so all content will be completed through the UCFB Online Hub.
-If you need any support, clear guidance will be provided through your programme and module leaders.
+If you need any support, clear guidance will be provided through your programme and module leader.
 Our student services and academic administration teams are also on hand to deal with any queries you may have.
+Any offline learning will be via networking at the postgraduate orientation or the UCFB Future Leaders in Football and Sport Conference at St. George’s Park.

 Is there group work involved?+